-Fragrance & Beauty - Sales
+Fragrance & Beauty - Sales in millions of Swiss francs

 The EBITDA of Givaudan Fragrance & Beauty was CHF 677 million in 2020 compared to CHF 555 million in 2019, an increase of 22.0%.
 The increase is mainly driven by higher sales, the contribution and synergies of the recent acquisitions and the result of actions taken to contain operating expenses.